 While salsa is typically made from raw ingredients, it can also be cooked.
 Cooked salsas, known as salsas cocidas, are made by simmering or roasting the ingredients to enhance their flavors.
 Some popular cooked salsa recipes include salsa ranchera, salsa verde, and salsa roja.

-See also How long to cook pepperoni rolls
+See also How long does it take to cook a ham hock

 Salsa can range in heat from mild to extremely spicy, depending on the types of peppers used.
 Common hot peppers used in salsa include jalapeños, serranos, and habaneros.
 If you prefer a milder salsa, you can remove the seeds and membranes from the peppers or use milder varieties, such as Anaheim or Poblano peppers.